 Follow Minority Street (Minoritska ulice) and pass by the Baroque Church of St. Joseph (Kostel svateho Josefa), Church of St. Johns (Kostel svatych Janu) and Loreto Chapel (Loretanska kaple).

-Liberty Square (Namesti svobody), which is considered the heart of Brno, is surrounded by many colourful historical buildings.
+Liberty Square (Namesti svobody), considered the heart of Brno, is surrounded by many colourful historical buildings.

 The main landmarks are the Plague Column (Morovy sloup) and the Astronomical Clock (Brnensky orloj).